Loading please wait

 Peter said that he was tired.

-There are sometimes a number of ways of changing direct speech into reported speech, but the important thing is that the reported speech must give the same information as the direct speech.
+There are a number of ways of changing direct speech into reported speech, but the important thing is that the reported speech must give the same information as the direct speech.

-For example, all three of these sentences give the same information.
+For example, all three of these sentences give the same information:

 "Thank you for having me to stay," said Kim to her grandmother.